- Fixing a piglet young for example will keep them smaller due to hormones.

 - A GREAT breeder will ALWAYS fix their piglets prior to sending them to you or pickup, or at the very least for smaller females screen a local exotic veterinarian themselves.
 It is a horrible breeding practice for any animal breeder to not fix their babies.
 First, you are not getting the best pig as a pet if they are not fixed.
 Hormones can cause issues and females have their cycles every 3 weeks, while males display interesting behaviors and a very foul smell.
 Not to mention I just got an email from a prospective owner that got her un-fixed pig from a piggy mill, she took it to a local vet and it developed a hernia and died after a week of owning it!
 Breeders typically have vets who "Specialize" in fixing tiny pigs, as they are typically under 6 weeks old and only 5 pounds or less.
 Not any vet can fix a mini or micro pig!
 Also, fixing a pig keeps them a bit smaller which is good for an in-home pet.

 - Ask your breeder how many pigs they have and if they are caged!?
-I have spoken to many breeders that have up to 30-40 pigs, and that is a lot of litters to care for.
+I have spoken to many breeders that have up to 30-40 pigs, and that is a lot of litters to care for if the breeder does not manage their breeders.
 You can be rest assured that they can in NO way shape or form hand hold the amount of babies produced with that many pigs without a lot of help.
 If you have multiple litters all months of the years, it is more of a piggy mill type of a breeder and your piglet will not get the attention and affection necessary by the time it reaches your home.
-Since we only have 7 pigs including our boars, they are ALL our pets!
+Since we only have 8 pigs including our boars, they are ALL our pets!
 The amount of devotion that goes into each of of pigs is unreal.
 If we had double, triple, or even worse quadruple the pigs, we would not be able to train, love, and give our own pigs a proper home, let alone their babies.
 The more pigs a breeder has, the less attention, affection, and training your piglet will get.
 Price should not be your number one factor.
 This is truly important as a piglets personality is greatly shaped in the first few weeks and months of life.

 - A GREAT breeder will have plenty of pigtures, video, on an informative website, as well as great social media sources for open communication such as Facebook, Twitter, YouTube, and the like.
 Social media is important so you can see up to date information, constant posts of videos of babies and parents, and other previous owners post pigtures and comments letting you know how committed the breeder is to their piggy parents, prospective parents, and their own pigs.
 Social media also shows that the pigs on their website are really theirs and that they are not just posting one picture of each of their breeders on their website from years previous when they where younger and smaller.
 You want to see your breeder interacting with their own pigs, showing them affection and training them.
 The website should have a plethora of information and the research should be done for you.
 If there is limited information on their website and social media, I would be concerned about their level of commitment to their business and the time they are willing to give their prospective parents and parents who have questions.